 Hastily Applying For A Card

 If you find a credit card you want and apply immediately, then get turned down, it can be a blow to your credit score – potentially preventing you from getting another credit card you were more qualified for.
 Use an online calculator or comparison site to see which cards you are best suited for, then choose from them when you’re applying.
-If you apply willy-nilly, you can damage your credit score.
+If you apply willy-nilly, you can damage your credit score slot online.
 There’s nothing wrong with applying for a good credit card if your credit score is good, but most companies will turn you down or offer you a far less favourable card if you have a bad score.
 Comparing cards online allows you to get the best deal even if you have a bad credit score.

 Not Clearing The Card In Time